What is Local SEO?

 If you haven’t heard of local SEO, you may be wondering, “What does it entail?”
 Well, it’s an organic and offline approach to local search engine optimization.
 Listed below are three key elements of local SEO: the Company name, Google’s Knowledge Graph data source, and building local landing pages for each location.

-(Looking for a search engine optimization consultant?
+(Looking for a SEO consultant?
 Contact us today!)

 Company name plays a role in local SEO